 Lunchtime yoga class in the local gym, sandwiched between work and a disappointing desk salad, is all but ancient history.
-After a year of Youtube instructor yoga, you're not alone if your savasana meditation veers into daydreams of performing sun salutations on a beach in Bali or cutting your best mountain pose in the foothills of the Himalayas.
+After nearly two years of YouTube yoga classes, you're not alone if your savasana meditation veers into daydreams of performing sun salutations on a beach in Bali or cutting your best mountain pose in the foothills of the Himalayas.

-2020 has been the opposite of zen, and we all need to unwind.
-If you're hoping to restart your practice or break up what's become a seriously well-trod routine, it might be time to start planning a post-pandemic blend of yoga and travel.
+The global pandemic has been the opposite of zen, and we all need to unwind.
+If you're hoping to restart your practice or break up what's become a seriously well-trod routine, it might be time to start planning a trip that blends yoga and travel.
 You can leave your living room behind to lay down your mat amidst some of the world’s most beautiful locales, from Spain to Peru.

 Whether your downward-facing dog is rock solid or your warrior pose is a little wobbly, we’ve collated six of the world’s best destinations for a yoga holiday; places you can unwind, hone your skills and enjoy a myriad of restorative activities to get your groove back.